Skip to content

 // Caller provides the tag at schedule time

-This is useful when if the tagset being operated on is not known until runtime, or if you want to reuse the same job struct for multiple tag scopes.
-The generated ScheduleParallel method will have a parameter for each [FromWorld] field that doesn't specify tags inline.
+Useful when the tag set is not known until runtime, or when reusing the same job struct for multiple tag scopes.
+ScheduleParallel gets one TagSet parameter per [FromWorld] field that lacks an inline tag.

-Fields that don't require tags (NativeSetRead, NativeSetWrite, NativeWorldAccessor) are populated automatically and never generate schedule parameters.
+Fields that do not require tags (NativeSetRead, NativeSetCommandBuffer, NativeWorldAccessor) are populated automatically and never generate schedule parameters.

 Buffers — Single Group